 He frowned, then patted me on the shoulder.
 “Don’t you already know the answer?”

 I knew what he was talking about there, at least.
 It was childhood memories, him letting me tag along with him on his neighborhood cases.
-Most of them consisted of the kind of mystery you’d task a teenager to solve – he’d refused to let me come along for the exceptions - but he’d chosen to help find those missing cats and stolen groceries without complaint, investigating them with as much dedication as anything else he did.
+Most of them consisted of the kind of mystery you’d task a teenager to solve – he’d refused to let me come along for the exceptions - but he’d still chosen to help find those missing cats and stolen groceries without complaint, and certainly without much reward, investigating them with as much dedication as anything else he did.

 As his makeshift assistant, whenever he was worried about being overheard, he’d pat my back in a certain pattern.
 He made me memorize all sorts of commands.
 Act annoying.
 Act nice.
 Ask to leave immediately.
-Run.
+Run as fast as you can.
 I’d remembered them all, up until I’d decided I was too old for this sort of thing.
-So much for that resolution.
+So much for making that resolution.

 The pattern he’d done at the party was a little more complex.
-One long pat, two quick ones meant “wait.”
+One long pat, two quick ones meant “wait a bit.”
 One long, one short and one long meant: “cause a distraction.”

 I struggled to find a way to voice my question in the car.
 “I get that you didn’t want anyone to overhear anything.
 I guess… what I’m saying is, there’s so many ways that could have gone wrong.”